China warns over Iran talks failure, urges compromise

 "If the negotiations are stuck, all previous efforts will be wasted.
 All parties must be prepared to meet each other half way to reach an agreement."

-The preliminary deal would be a major milestone towards a final accord, with an end-June deadline, that could end a 12-year standoff and reduce the risk of another Middle East war.
+The preliminary deal would be a major milestone toward a final accord, with an end-June deadline, that could end a 12-year standoff and reduce the risk of another Middle East war.

 "The remaining key issues are linked to each other.
 The parties must think creatively and work out a package solution," the Chinese statement said.